timeplus-io/docs/docs/ingest-api.md

   </TabItem>
 </Tabs>

-When you set Content-Type header to `text/plain`, and add `format=lines` to the ingestion endpoint, the each line in the POST body will be put in the `raw` column.
+When you set Content-Type header to `text/plain`, and add `format=lines` to the ingestion endpoint, each line in the POST body will be put in the `raw` column.

 #### 4) Push multiple events in a batch without repeating the columns {#option4}
 Request samples